 - white sesame seeds: toasted and ground

-- coconut oil: or you can use unsalted butter
+- coconut oil: at room temperature; you can use unsalted butter if you wish

 What does wintermelon taste like?